 comic book shops, if they have enough pull with the publisher.

 A particularly controversial type of Variant Cover is the "retailer-incentive" cover.
 These are only supplied to comics retailers if the retailer commits to purchase a certain number of (non-returnable) copies of a specific issue, in ratios of 1:25, 1:50, or even worse.
 The hope here is that retailers will buy more copies of the issue than they can usually sell, in the hope of selling the incentive variant copy at inflated price.
+Sometimes retailer-incentive covers even require the retailer to purchase a completely different comic from the same publisher, or place a large order across the whole line.

 Most commonly there is only one Variant Cover for a particular printing of a book, but with some books upwards of three different Variant Covers might exist; in these cases, sometimes the inside of the book will list them all and display thumbnails of the Variant Covers, alongside notes about where to find any venue-specific Variants.
 This functions as a convenient menu to choose your preferred cover from...or as a checklist to help snag them all, if you're devoted enough to actually want all five different versions of the issue